• English

 Case Story:

-The Native American Community Academy (NACA) was founded in Albuquerque, New Mexico, in 2006 as a response to local interest in a school that would deeply understand and serve the needs, strengths, and goals of its local Native American community.
-Led by former executive director Kara Bobroff and former head of school Anpao Duta Flying Earth, the NACA founding team organized listening sessions with over 200 people from the community to ensure that the school’s approach reflected the vision and priorities that community members had for public education – from instructional design to incorporating cultural and spiritual knowledge and traditions throughout the school day.
-Listen to this story clip to hear more about how NACA engaged in expansive community outreach efforts to ensure school programming reflected the priorities of students, families, and other community members.
+Albuquerque, New Mexico, in 2006 as a response to local interest in a school that would deeply understand and serve the needs, strengths, and goals of its local Native American community.
+Led by former executive director Kara Bobroff and former head of school Anpao Duta Flying Earth, the NACA founding team organized listening sessions with over 200 people from the community to ensure that the school’s approach reflected the vision and priorities that community members had for public education—from instructional design to incorporating cultural and spiritual knowledge and traditions throughout the school day.
+Listen to this case story clip to hear more about how NACA engaged in expansive community outreach efforts to ensure school programming reflected the priorities of students, families, and other community members.

 Reflection Pause